jepasq/irbs/README.md

 	make run

-You can pass parameters after make run.
+You can pass parameters after make run, for example, to run an example, run the following command : `make run examples/004_favicon`.

 ## Installation